AlexiJeman/sizeofOperator/README.md

-find the size of all avalible C++ operators!
+find the size of all avalible C++ data types!